 Discover how WRV has fostered a community spirit of shared responsibility for the stewardship and restoration of public, protected, and ecologically important lands each year.

-- (November 2020) Longmont Times-Call: Longmont awarded $219K Great Outdoors Colorado grant: “With its funding, the city of Longmont will partner with Wildlands Restoration Volunteers (WRV) to deploy volunteer crews for needed maintenance at four locations: the city’s greenway trails, Golden Ponds, McIntosh Lake, and Sandstone Ranch Nature Area,” the Colorado Lottery-funded agency said in its announcement.
+- (November 2020) Longmont Times-Call: Longmont awarded $219K Great Outdoors Colorado grant: “The city of Longmont will partner with Wildlands Restoration Volunteers (WRV) to deploy volunteer crews for needed maintenance at four locations: the city’s greenway trails, Golden Ponds, McIntosh Lake, and Sandstone Ranch Nature Area”

 - (October 2020) The Cottonwood Institute: CI partners with WRV, Thorne, and more to launch Stewardship Internship